sabyasachis/academic-kickstart/content/publication/covid-swift/index.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "BMC medical imaging (journal submission)" publication_short = ""
+publication = "The Journal of the American Medical Association (journal submission)" publication_short = ""

 # Abstract.
-abstract = "We use state of art deep learning models to provide with likely COVID-19 and Pneumonia predictions.
-Our aim is to identify affected lung regions that can help doctors understand the severity of illness of their patients.
-COVID-SWIFT (Simple Whatsapp based Image interpretation at your Finger Tips) is a free Whatsapp based service to provide with swift diagnosis of potential COVID19 patients by analyzing Chest X-Ray images.
-We are running a small scale pilot where interested doctors within minutes, can receive a machine generated X-ray Report (as the one shown below) on sending us chest X-Ray of suspicious patients."
+abstract = "XraySetu is a free Whatsapp based service to provide a swift diagnosis of potential COVID19 patients by analyzing Chest X-Ray images.
+Our state-of-the-art deep learning model generates a report containing predictions for COVID-19 and 14 other lung abnormalities with interpretable semantic markings on chest X-Ray.
+This can help doctors understand the severity of illness of their patients.
+Our model is trained using Multi-Task Learning on multiple chest X-Ray datasets by NIH, RSNA, etc. We ran a small scale pilot for the last 10 months, where interested doctors within minutes, could receive a machine generated X-ray Report on sending us chest X-Ray of suspicious patients.
+Previously known as COVID-SWIFT, it has now been launched as XraySetu, in collaboration between IISc, Niramai, and ARTPARK.
+Xraysetu is quick and simple for busy doctors to use.
+XraySetu allows doctors in rural areas to plan early intervention for their patients by simply taking a picture of their Xray and sending it over via Whatsapp.
+We believe that this could be the model for the future of Indian healthcare, accessible to everyone wherever one might be."

 # Summary.
 An optional shortened abstract.
 summary = ""